tinue/sharp-pocket-computer/pc1600-serial/README.md

 * `CSAVE` / `SAVE COM1:` will give a binary file.

 Loading is different, though:
-* A file with a `.BAS` extension will be automatically converted to binary on the PC-1500, and must be loaded with `CLOAD`.
+* A file with a `.BAS` extension will be automatically converted to binary, and in the case of the PC-1500 must be loaded with `CLOAD`.
 * A file with any other extension is loaded as binary without conversion.
-It also needs to be loaded with `CLOAD`.
+It also needs to be loaded with `CLOAD` on the PC-1500.
-* Finally, a `.BAS` file plus the option `--ascii` will not convert the file to binary, and it must be loaded with `CLOADa`.
+* Finally, a `.BAS` file plus the option `--ascii` will not convert the file to binary, and it must be loaded with `CLOADa` on the PC-1500.
-* Only for the PC-1600: Currently, the code cannot convert a PC-1600 file to binary, therefore a `.BAS` file will always be loaded as ASCII on the PC-1600.

 With the above in mind, the options are:
 * `--load (-l)`: Load a file onto the PC-1500/1600.
 Before launching the tool, enter `LOAD "COM1:"` on the PC-1600, or `CLOAD` on the PC-1500.
 * `--save (-s)`: Save a file from the PC-1500/1600 to the PC.
-Launch the tool, and then enter `SAVE "COM1:",A` on the PC-1600, or `CSAVEa`on the PC-1500.
+Launch the tool, and then enter `SAVE "COM1:",A` on the PC-1600, or `CSAVEa` on the PC-1500.
 * `--ascii (-a)`: When loading, do not convert the `.BAS` file to binary, use `CLOADa` on the PC-1500 to load.
 * `--1500 (-5)`: Setup the tool to communicate with the PC-1500 (default is the PC-1600).
 * `--addutil (-u)`: Adds some shortcuts starting with line 61000 (`Def-J`: Init serial; `Def-S`: Save, `Def-L`: Load)